 Blue Jays hitting coach Guillermo Martinez was ejected during the lineup exchange at home plate prior to the game after appearing to direct comments toward umpire Doug Eddings, who was criticized for his work behind the plate Tuesday.

 Several social media accounts that grade umpires noted Eddings’ particularly wide strike zone Tuesday, with one account recording a correct call rate of 86.2% and a season-high 29 missed calls, including six blown strikeouts.

 Another account indicated that 25 of 70 called strikes were true balls.

-While Eddings’ wide strike zone was applied to both teams, the Blue Jays ended up on the losing end in extra innings on Tuesday night and were probably a little more bitter about it than the White Sox, hence why Martinez may have said something.
+While Eddings’ wide strike zone was applied to both teams, the Blue Jays ended up on the losing end in extra innings Tuesday and were probably a little more bitter about it than the White Sox, hence why Martinez may have said something.

 Meanwhile, fans applauded Martinez for saying something to Eddings.